 Each Recreational Under 9 - 14 team must have a parent volunteer assistant referee on the sidelines to assist the center referee in calling the ball out of bounds.
 More than one adult may sign up per team.
 More information about being a VAR can be found here.

-Training is free with an online component and one field session, offered on two Saturday afternoons.
+Training is free with an online component and one field session, offered on two weeknight evenings.